tratsevsky/wordpress-docker-aws/README.md

 1. Create a new folder, clone the provided yaml file
 2. Go to folder, run "docker compose up"

+SETUP - Get a public DNS name to proceed with Wordpress configuration
+- docker context ps

 RESULT
 Docker converts the provided YAML file into AWS CloudFormation template and deploys the infrastructure with ECS in Fargate mode.

+FAQ
+1. If get a 503 error immediately after stack created, just wait for 1-2 minutes and refresh the page.
+The reason for such behavior is incomplete DB setup task.
+It remains in "IN PROGRESS" state after main CF template is finished.